MH-LIKHON/MP1-DTL/README.md

 3. **Frequent User Goals**:
     - I want to contact the company directly through the website.
-    - I want to download the company brochure or CV.

 ### Design
 #### Colour Scheme